SGDDNB/ShinyCell/README.md

 # ShinyCell package
-`ShinyCell` is a R package that allows users to create interactive Shiny-based web applications to visualise single-cell data via (i) visualising cell information and/or gene expression on reduced dimensions e.g. UMAP and (ii) visualising the expression of multiple genes using bubbleplots / heatmap.
+`ShinyCell` is a R package that allows users to create interactive Shiny-based web applications to visualise single-cell data via (i) visualising cell information and/or gene expression on reduced dimensions e.g. UMAP, (ii) visualising the distribution of continuous cell information e.g. nUMI / module scores using violin plots / box plots and (iii) visualising the expression of multiple genes using bubbleplots / heatmap.

 The package supports Seurat objects (v3.0 and above) and SingleCellExperiment objects.
 It is easy to use and customise settings e.g. label names and colour